Remove the Wheat from Your Diet

 How to Remove Wheat from Your Diet

 The question is how are you going to remove wheat from your diet when it’s such an important part of the American diet?
-Here’s a 5-step process, one process that’s important for every person suffering from lupus today:
+Here’s a 5-step process for transitioning to a gluten-free diet, one process that’s important for every person suffering from lupus today:

 - Know what foods contain wheat or gluten.
 The list includes all grains, including corn, soy, rice, wheat, rye, and barley.
 Until your body stops having an autoimmune reaction to the wheat, you must remove all grains.